 2 – 6 GPU-hours · warm-up split

-Every track ships at least one baseline you can train with a single neuralbench train call.
-Configs are plain YAML — copy one, edit the model, keep the same data + scoring blocks.
+Every track ships at least one baseline you can train with a single neuralbench eeg <task> -m <model> call.
+Task and model names are documented in the NeuralBench registry.

 OptimizerAdamW · cosine schedule